Jay and Silent Bob Strike Back: Critical reception

-Jay and Silent Bob Strike Back received mixed reviews from critics.
-On review aggregator Rotten Tomatoes the film has an approval rating of 52% based on 151 reviews, with an average rating of 5.60/10.
-The site's critical consensus reads, "Fans can expect a good laugh as the cast from Smith's previous films reunite for Jay and Silent Bob's last bow.
+On review aggregator Rotten Tomatoes, Jay and Silent Bob Strike Back has an approval rating of 52% based on 151 reviews, with an average rating of 5.60/10.
+The site's critical consensus reads: "Fans can expect a good laugh as the cast from Smith's previous films reunite for Jay and Silent Bob's last bow.
 The loose plotting and crude language may be too much for others though."
-On Metacritic the film has a score of 51 out of 100, based on 31 critics, indicating "mixed or average reviews".
+On Metacritic the film has a weighted average score of 51 out of 100, based on 31 critics, indicating "mixed or average" reviews.
 Audiences surveyed by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.

-Roger Ebert gave the film 3 out of 4 stars, writing that "[w]hether you will like 'Jay and Silent Bob' depends on who you are ...
+Roger Ebert gave the film three out of four stars, writing that "[w]hether you will like 'Jay and Silent Bob' depends on who you are ...
 Kevin Smith's movies are either made specifically for you, or specifically not made for you".
 Adam Smith of Empire gave the film 3/5 stars, writing that "[w]hen it's good it's very, very good, but when it's bad it's offensive", and noting that "the gag hit/miss ratio is really only about 50/50".
 Scott Tobias of The A.V.
 Club wrote that "[e]ven at a slim 95 minutes, Jay And Silent Bob lets initially funny scenes trail off into long-winded monologues and silly digressions", and Elvis Mitchell of The New York Times called the film "[may]be the greatest picture ever made for 14-year-old boys.
 Mr. Smith may have hit his target, but he aimed very low."
 In August 2001, Mike Schulz of River Cities' Reader wrote that, "for sheer laughs, both mindless and incredibly smart, nothing since 1997's Waiting for Guffman has even compared."

 Home media

-Jay and Silent Bob Strike Back was released on VHS and on a two-disc DVD in the Dimension Collector's Series on February 26, 2002, presented in its original 2.35:1 widescreen aspect ratio.
-Among the bonus features on the DVD is an audio commentary by Smith, Mosier, and Mewes, 42 deleted, extended, and alternate scenes, music videos for Stroke 9's Kick Some Ass and Afroman's Because I Got High, storyboards, a gag reel, a behind the scenes special, still galleries, cast and crew filmographies, and TV spots.
-A Blu-ray version of the film was released on September 19, 2006 with all features carried over from the DVD.
+Jay and Silent Bob Strike Back was released on VHS and on a two-disc DVD set on February 26, 2002, by Dimension Home Video as a part of their "Dimension Collector's Series", presented in its original 2.35:1 widescreen aspect ratio.
+Among the bonus features on the DVD is an audio commentary by Smith, Mosier, and Mewes, 42 deleted, extended, and alternate scenes, music videos for Stroke 9's "Kick Some Ass" and Afroman's "Because I Got High", storyboards, a gag reel, a behind the scenes special, still galleries, cast and crew filmographies, and TV spots.
+A Blu-ray version of the film was released on September 19, 2006, with all features carried over from the DVD.
+As for 2020, the film's home media distribution has been handled by Paramount Pictures Home Entertainment following Paramount Global's purchase of 49% of Miramax (which includes Dimension Films' pre-2006 film and television catalog).
+Paramount subsequently reissued the film on DVD and Blu-ray in 2021, and have also made it available on their streaming service Paramount+.